zackads/jobscrapy/README.md

 ## To-do

 - Allow user to select different output formats (e.g. CSV).
 - Allow user to select locale.
-(Current default of Indeed.co.uk doesn't work with 'where's outside the UK, e.g. where = 'Scan Francisco').
+(Current default of Indeed.co.uk doesn't work with 'where's outside the UK, e.g. where = 'San Francisco').
 - ✅ ~~Make geocoding optional by adding a new arg.~~
 - ✅ ~~Combine three progress bars in to one.~~
 - ✅ ~~Refactor in OOP by creating classes + methods.~~